act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Failed Example 1

-This page has a [default language][default page language] of English, which is not the language indicated in the `lang` attribute.
+This page has `lang` attribute value of `da` (Danish), which does not matches the [default language of the page][default page language].
+The default language is English because all words are English.

 ```html
 <html lang="da">